 Monarch external Trigeminal Nerve Stimulation (eTNS) System is a portable device with an adhesive patch.
 You can place that on your child’s forehead during sleep.

-There are no reported side-effects as of now.
-So, it is completely safe equipment for your child’s ADHD treatment.
+There are no reported side effects as of now.
+So, it is completely safe equipment for treatment for ADHD in children.